berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Sit on the fence
-Be unwilling to commit or make decision
+Be unwilling to commit or make a decision
 I have no idea who to vote for.
 I'm sitting on the fence.
 ---